Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Introduction

 \section{Introduction}

 A P{\'o}lya urn is a discrete time stochastic process which was originally introduced by P{\'o}lya and Eggenberger to model the spread of epidemics~\cite{EP23}.
 Since then, they have been useful in many different areas of mathematics and theoretical computer science and are therefore broadly studied.
-We can for example cite applications to the analysis of random trees (AVL~\cite{Mahmoud98}, 2--3 trees~\cite{FGP05}), to the analysis of the Bandit algorithm~\cite{LPT04}, or to the reinforced random walks (see for example Pemantle's survey~\cite{Pemantle07}).
+We can for example cite applications to the analysis of random trees (AVL\footnote{The AVL is a balanced search tree named after its inventors, Adelson-Velskii \& Landis (see~\cite{AVL}).}~\cite{Mahmoud98}, 2--3 trees~\cite{FGP05}), to the analysis of the Bandit algorithm~\cite{LPT04}, or to the reinforced random walks (see for example the survey of ~\cite{Pemantle07}).

 The range of methods used to study this random object is also very large.
 Historically studied by enumerative combinatorics (see for example~\cite{BP85}), P{\'o}lya urns have been efficiently studied by embedding in continuous time (or \emph{poissonization}) since the works of Athreya and Karlin~\cite{AK68} (see for example~\cite{Janson04}).
-In parallel, since the seminal paper by Flajolet, Dumas \& Puyhaubert~\cite{FDP06}, the analytic combinatorics community successfully tackles the problem.
+In parallel, since the seminal paper by Flajolet, Dumas \& Puyhaubert~\cite{FDP06}, the analytic combinatorics community successfully tackles the problem in the two-colour case.